altunixon/wips/lns/altina_ln/ASP-52-.md

 “W,what?”

-Regis flinched a little.
+Regis flinched a little.<br/>

-Altina looked at him and muttered.
+Altina looked at him and muttered.<br/>

-“Hehe, well, things like Regis being Regis.
+“Hehe, well, things like Regis being Regis.<br/>

 “Ha…?”

-Thinking that he was being laughed at, his face reddened.
+Thinking that he was being laughed at, his face reddened.<br/>

-Vanessa quickly stood up.
+Vanessa quickly stood up.<br/>

 “Regis-chan?
 Go take a look at your nephews.
 You haven’t seen them yet, right?”